 What sets Strategic Wealth Planning apart is attention to detail.
 Consider tax mitigation.
 Often overlooked, a well-planned tax mitigation strategy can be effective in increasing you overall wealth.

 Required Minimum Distributions.
-If you have an individual retirement account and are 70 ½ years and older in 2014, you must take a required annual withdrawal from your IRA.
+If you have an individual retirement account and are 72 and older in 2020, you must take a required annual withdrawal from your IRA.
 This compulsory yearly distribution is called your “required minimum distribution” or “RMD”.

 The process for making the donation is simple.
-The transfer must be made directly from the IRA sponsor to the charity or charities of your choice on or before December 31, 2014.
+The transfer must be made directly from the IRA sponsor to the charity or charities of your choice on or before December 31.
 All charitable contributions up to the $100,000 limit also qualify as your RMD for the contribution year.

-As an example, if you plan on giving $10,000 to a charity in 2014 by writing a check and you have assets in an IRA, consider making the charitable donation from your IRA instead and spend the $10,000 from your regular account on daily living expenses.
+As an example, if you plan on giving $10,000 to a charity by writing a check and you have assets in an IRA, consider making the charitable donation from your IRA instead and spend the $10,000 from your regular account on daily living expenses.

-The tradeoff is that you lose your charitable deduction, but normally the charitable deduction is far less than the tax that you would pay on the IRA distribution, and the cost savings of not paying income taxes on your RMD could add up quickly.
+The trade off is that you lose your charitable deduction, but normally the charitable deduction is far less than the tax that you would pay on the IRA distribution, and the cost savings of not paying income taxes on your RMD could add up quickly.